willji0023/CacheLineSize/README.md

 By the Ajorpaz/Tullsen Group

 # Viewing CSV Files
-View the .csv file by uploading it to this custom website we definitely wrote ourselves. https://www.csvplot.com/
+View the .csv file by uploading it to. https://www.csvplot.com/